CACI No. 2620. CFRA Rights Retaliation - Essential Factual Elements (Gov. Code, § 12945.2(k))

 Code section 12940(h).

-the plaintiff was eligible for CFRA leave; (3) the plaintiff exercised his or her
+employee eligible to take CFRA [leave]; (3) the plaintiff exercised her right to

-right to take a qualifying leave; and (4) the plaintiff suffered an adverse
+take leave for a qualifying CFRA purpose; and (4) the plaintiff suffered an

 Chin et al., California Practice Guide: Employment Litigation, Ch.
 12-B, Family